whiterabbitobj/Udacity-DeepRL/Projects/Continuous_Control/README.md

 The environment is considered solved when the average score over the previous 100 episodes is at least +30 when averaging the returns across all agents in the environment.

 This D4PG agent reliably scores well above this minimum goal.
-When evaluated with noise no longer added to the Actor's action choices, the Agent can achieve perfect performance, which even looks human-level smooth.
-Take a look at this YouTube preview of the agent weights included with this repository!
+When evaluated with noise no longer added to the Actor's action choices, the Agent can achieve near-perfect performance, which even looks human-level smooth.
+Take a look at the YouTube preview above!

 ### **Dependencies**